401(k) vs. IRA: what’s the difference?

 This is called a Roth conversion, and it allows people to enjoy 401(k) benefits followed by Roth IRA benefits – the best of both worlds.

-It’s important to note that after a Roth conversion, you will owe tax on the money from your 401(k) if it was previously untaxed (but not if you’re transferring from a Roth 401(k) to a Roth IRA).
+It’s important to note that after a Roth conversion, you will owe tax on the money from your 401(k) if it was previously untaxed (but not if you’re transferring from a Roth 401(k) to a Roth IRA.

 Plus, though you’ll be able to withdraw contributions, you won’t be able to withdraw earnings (interest and profits) from your Roth IRA for at least five years once you’ve transferred.

 Want to see your Roth IRA at retirement?
-Use our free Roth IRA Calculator>
+Use our free Roth IRA Calculator.

 Roth IRA or 401(k): the pros and cons

-The IRA/Roth IRA
+IRA/Roth IRA advantages

-When you open an IRA, you can choose to invest in a wide range of financial products, including stocks, bonds, mutual funds and exchange-traded funds.
+When you open an IRA, you can choose to invest in a wide range of financial products, including stocks, bonds, mutual funds, and exchange-traded funds.

 Self-directed IRAs allow designated third parties to make all your investment decisions for you.